Climate Change

 Initiative Policy

-In addition to reducing GHG emissions from our own business activities, we believe that it is also important to help to reduce GHG emissions in society through our diverse array of technologies and businesses to deal with climate change.
-In April 2021, we launched a Green Solution Project reporting directly to the President, and we are working to create new businesses for a carbon neutral society.
+In addition to reducing GHG emissions from our own business activities, we believe that it is also important to help to reduce GHG emissions in society1 through our diverse array of technologies and businesses to deal with climate change.
+The materiality also set forth our commitment to "Decarbonization," and in April 2021, we launched the Green Solution Project.
+We are studying the creation of new businesses to help society become carbon neutral.

-Regarding "Care for Earth," we are committed to addressing climate change issues group-wide, both in terms of (1) reducing the amount of GHGs emitted by our own business activities and (2) helping to reduce GHGs throughout society through our businesses and technologies.
+Regarding "Care for Earth," we are committed to addressing climate change issues group-wide, both in terms of (1) reducing the amount of our own GHG emissions and (2) contribution to reducing the amount of GHG emissions in society through our businesses and technologies.

-• Contributing to a carbon neutral and sustainable society (1) Reducing our own GHG emissions ・By 2050, carbon neutral ・ By 2030, emissions reduction of 30% or more (from fiscal 2013) Key points of our initiatives Reduced energy use/energy decarbonization/innovation in manufacturing processes/R&D/ business portfolio transformation (2) Reducing GHG emissions throughout society ・Environment/Energy ・Home & Living ・Mobility ・Life Material Main perspectives Renewable energy, energy conservation, energy storage, hydrogen, EV, CO2 separation/recovery/utilization, lightweighting, longer durability, thermal insulation, ZEH, CO2 sensors, digitalization, circular economy, etc.
+• Contributing to a carbon neutral and sustainable society (1) Reducing our own GHG emissions ・By 2050, carbon neutral ・ By 2030, emissions reduction of 30% or more (from fiscal 2013) Key points of our initiatives Reduced energy use/energy decarbonization/innovation in manufacturing processes/R&D/ business portfolio transformation (2) Contribution to reducing GHG emissions in society ・Environment&Energy ・Home & Living ・Mobility ・Life Material Main perspectives Renewable energy, energy conservation, energy storage, hydrogen, EV, CO2 separation/recovery/utilization, lightweighting, longer durability, thermal insulation, ZEH, CO2 sensors, digitalization, circular economy, etc.

 Key Points of Effort for Carbon Neutrality